The Four Pathways to Cultural Change and Business Transformation in China

 How to accelerate transformation: Bring teams and divisions together by encouraging the “fail fast and learn” mindset to develop a systematic approach to test-and-learn thinking.
 The more employees can see these efforts, the better they will understand the transformation process.

 Many businesses in China have already made a good start on cultural transformation and recognize its importance in driving growth.
 Companies in China should continue to pursue those initiatives while shoring up their efforts to teach invaluable leadership skills.
-But they can’t neglect taking a holistic view to make sure they are setting all aspects of the enterprise up for future success.
+But they can’t neglect to take a holistic view to make sure they are setting all aspects of the enterprise up for future success.
 That means making sure they know how to….

 - Define transformation: Set a powerful ambition and align with leadership, at all levels, on their role in achieving it